 - Do not mislead Discord’s support teams.
 Do not make false or malicious reports to our Trust & Safety or other customer support teams, send multiple reports about the same issue, or ask a group of users to report the same content or issue.
 Repeated violations of this guideline may result in loss of access to our reporting functions.

-If you see any activity that violates these guidelines, our Terms of Service, or our other policies, please report it to us in the Discord mobile app or by filling out this form.
+If you see any activity that violates these guidelines, our Terms of Service, or our other policies, please report it to us.
+You can learn more on how to report to us here.
 However, please note that we strongly discourage and may take action against vigilantism, as this behavior can put individuals in harm’s way and can also interfere with our investigations and ability to report to law enforcement.

 These guidelines will continue to evolve over time.
 This means we may take action against a user, server, or content that violates the spirit of these guidelines when we encounter a new threat or harm that is not explicitly covered in the current version.

 We will always make our best effort to notify you when we update these guidelines, but it is up to you to follow the spirit of them: keep Discord safe and a place for everyone to belong.
 Thanks for doing your part.